 my academic history (on a road less traveled):

 Intellectually, I've been productive due to inherited intelligence, developing this potential through education (formal & informal), and hard work.* But professionally, I've followed a “road less traveled” instead of the typical academic path.
 What happened?
 As a chemistry major, I enjoyed learning and did well (getting the American Chemical Society's "best student" award for all high schools of Orange County, CA, and then for undergrads at U.C.
 Irvine) and an NSF Fellowship for Graduate Study.
 But for various reasons — mainly academic immaturity (playing too much and not studying enough) and an incomplete mental awakening (I discovered creativity but not discipline & commitment) and an intellectual preference for generalization (instead of the specialization expected in grad school for science) — I decided to not pursue a career in research chemistry.

-* This combination has allowed academic awards & fellowships, 800s in GRE for Math & Verbal, and high intellectual productivity.
+* This combination has allowed academic awards & fellowships, 800s (highest possible) in GRE Exams for Math & Verbal, and high intellectual productivity.

 After leaving school, I traveled and worked and played, along with lots of reading & thinking, and developed a passion for communicating ideas through writing.
 I enrolled in the History of Science program at the University of Wisconsin, but never felt like a historian, even though I enjoy history and liked the historians at UW; during our first semester a fellow grad student began a sentence, "We historians think that...", and my internal response was “what an interesting concept, WE historians.”
 But since high school I had been teaching occasionally, and thinking about the process of thinking, so when I entered the Science Education program at UW the concept of “we educators” struck a resonant chord in me; it felt natural, was intellectually stimulating, and has provided the freedom and flexibility to pursue my continuing generalist interests.